 Researchers have hypothesized that norbaeocystin is generally found at lower concentrations than psilocybin.
-Documented chemotyping of psychoactive mushrooms support this hypothesis, showing considerably higher amounts of psilocybin vis-a-vis other (unspecified) psilocybin derivatives.
+Documented chemotyping of psychoactive mushrooms supports this hypothesis, showing considerably higher amounts of psilocybin vis-a-vis other (unspecified) psilocybin derivatives.

 Norbaeocystin is generally regarded as non-psychedelic.
 However, there is no evidence to support this belief.
 Furthermore, the absence of psychedelic properties does not exclude it’s potential for therapeutic uses — for example in modulating the properties of drugs and/or endogenous neurotransmitters (e.g, serotonin) — without an intoxicating effect.

 If we draw an analogy to the accepted metabolic pathway for psilocybin, we would infer that norbaeocystin is dephosphorylated in the body to form 4-hydroxytryptamine, which is further metabolized.
 Notably, the proposed 4-hydroxytryptamine compound would differ from serotonin (5-hydroxytryptamine) only by the position of the hydroxy- group.
-Norbaeocystin is hydroxylated at the 4 position whereas serotonin is hydroxylated at the 5 position.
+Norbaeocystin is hydroxylated at the 4th position in the molecule whereas serotonin is hydroxylated at the 5th position.

 Different Effects from Different Mushrooms?

 Many anecdotal reports suggest that different species of magic mushrooms result in different effects for the user.
 However, almost all discussions of magic mushrooms focus on just one molecule: psilocybin.
 Some molecules in magic mushrooms have never been formally studied.

 Structurally different molecules almost certainly provide different effects when ingested by the user.
 They are different drugs.